 If the statement due by date passes without action you are in breach of the Companies Act 2006 and so breaking the law.
 Officers could be penalised by up to £5,000 each and your company will eventually be struck off the register.

-Fortunately, none of this happens immediately – if you do let the deadline pass, act swiftly to avoid costly penalties and company closure.
+Fortunately, none of this happens immediately.
+If you miss the deadline, act swiftly to avoid costly penalties and company closure.

 Annual account dates

 Annual accounts must be filed with Companies House by the accounts ‘due by’ date.
-The first set of accounts should be filed 21 months from the incorporation date.
-Subsequent annual accounts should be filed 9 months from the accounting reference date.
+The first set of accounts should be filed no later than 21 months after the incorporation date.
+Subsequent annual accounts should be filed no later than 9 months after the company’s accounting reference date (ARD).

 Example

-- You should file the first set of annual accounts no later than 01/05/2026 – the accounts due by date
+- You should file the first set of annual accounts no later than 01/03/2028 – the accounts ‘due by’ date (21 months after the incorporation date)

 Annual account penalties

-You’re breaking the law and face paying a late filing penalty if no action is taken by the accounts due by date.
-The total of the penalty depends on how late you do file (this can go up £1,500 and will double if you’re late twice in a row).
+You’re breaking the law and face paying a late filing penalty if no action is taken by the accounts ‘due by’ date.
+The total of the penalty depends on how late you file (this can go up £1,500 and will double if you’re late twice in a row).

 Choosing not to file at all will result in company closure and, potentially, criminal prosecution.